fweiss/Etappe/TESTING.md

 the childres on that break out the api functionaliy.
 One of the cheif funtions is the creational methods.
 Others are getters/setters, transformational, query.

+## Karma test report
+The Karma Server tab has a text report that can be copied to the clipboard.

+How to get the test report that shows those that are missing expectation?